oottppxx/enigma2/plugins/README.md

 * Innocent is a local M3U proxy for SmoothStreams.

-* Line is a trivial plugin that toggles the VGI line; apparently it's required as some services are weird and can't have it done from the service selection menu.
+* Line is a plugin that automatically hides the VBI line for all services, but still allows one to toggle it, if required, by invoking the plugin.

 * McDonnells is an events lister/zapper for SmoothStreams and VAPI MatchCenter.